matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

       <div markdown="1" class="parameter">
       `$value` (`string`|`array`) &mdash;

       <div markdown="1" class="param-desc"> The data to unsanitize.
-If an array is passed the array is sanitized recursively.
-Keys are not unsanitized.</div>
+If an array is passed, the array is sanitized recursively.
+Key values are not unsanitized.</div>

       <div style="clear:both;"/>